-As discussed in previous sections, the Narrows 2 Powerhouse is a base loaded power generation facility.
+As discussed in previous sections, the Narrows 2 Powerhouse is a base-loaded power generation facility.
 Therefore, the dependable capacity of the Narrows 2 Powerhouse is determined by the period of the most adverse hydrology, which was the 1977 Water Year.
 The annual flow volume at USACE's Englebright Reservoir for Water Year 1977, based on Yuba Accord EIR/EIS model studies, was 392,500 acre-ft, which included 318,000 ac-ft of releases from New Bullards Bar Reservoir and the remaining 74,500 ac-ft from local accretions and flows from the Middle and South Yuba rivers.
-Not all of the flow at USACE's Englebright Reservoir Dam was available for power generation through the Narrows 2 Powerhouse.
-PG&E Narrows 1 Powerhouse is located downstream of the dam and PG&E has the senior water rights for the first 700 cfs of inflow to Englebright Reservoir, including natural flow into New Bullards Bar Reservoir, but excluding storage releases from New Bullards Bar Reservoir.
-The annual flow volume available to Narrows 2 Powerhouse in 1977 was 193,000 ac-ft, with an annual generation of about 51,000 mwh, which is the dependable capacity of the Narrows 2 Powerhouse.
+Not all of the flow at USACE's Englebright Reservoir Dam was available for power generation through the Narrows 2 Powerhouse because some of this water was used to generate power at PG&E's Narrows Powerhouse.
+The annual flow volume available to Narrows 2 Powerhouse in 1977 was 193,000 ac-ft, with an annual generation of about 51,000 MWh, which is the dependable capacity of the Narrows 2 Powerhouse.